Self-Advocacy and Coping with a Shocking Bladder Cancer Prognosis: Conversation with Karl

 Let's start at the beginning

-Karl’s bladder cancer story began when he found blood in his urine and went to see his family doctor.
-His doctor immediately considered bladder cancer as a possibility but wanted to rule out an infection first.
-After a week of antibiotics which didn’t help, his family doctor referred Karl to a urologist who diagnosed him with bladder cancer.
-Many people experience a delay in their diagnosis after experiencing symptoms, but Karl gives a lot of credit to his family doctor, saying he “was on top of it the whole time.”
+Karl's bladder cancer story began when he found blood in his urine and went to see his family doctor.
+His doctor immediately considered bladder cancer as a possibility but wanted to rule out infection first.
+After a week of antibiotics which didn't help, his family doctor referred Karl to a urologist who diagnosed him with bladder cancer.
+Many people experience a delay in their diagnosis after experiencing symptoms, but Karl gives a lot of credit to his family doctor, saying he "was on top of it the whole time."

 Very few treatment options for advanced bladder cancer

 In 2014 when Karl was diagnosed, there were very few approved options for stage IV bladder cancer.
-His doctors did not recommend chemotherapy because they believed that his kidneys wouldn’t be able to withstand it.
-The only remaining option was the bladder removal surgery.
-Karl decided to have the surgery, and when asked how he would describe it, he joked, “They go in with a garden rake and take out everything they can reach!”
-During his hospital stay, Karl lost a lot of weight and muscle tone and left weaker but with a new perspective on life.
+His doctors did not recommend chemotherapy because they believed that his kidneys wouldn't be able to withstand it.
+The only remaining option was bladder removal surgery.
+Karl decided to have the surgery, and when asked how he would describe it, he joked, "They go in with a garden rake and take out everything they can reach!"
+During his hospital stay, Karl lost a lot of weight and muscle tone and was left weaker but with a new perspective on life.